 All profits are invested in meeting the Trust’s objectives - to enhance the competitiveness of Irish farming and the well-being of those engaged in the sector.

 Since its establishment in 1948, the Irish Farmers Journal has been working with Irish farmers and the agricultural industry, to encourage and sustain a prosperous farm economy in Ireland.
-The creation of The Agricultural Trust in 1964 has allowed the paper to develop as the unbiased voice for progress and development on Irish farms.
+In 1951, John Mooney, a Meath farmer, bought the Irish Farmers Journal out of bankruptcy.
+He brought the late Paddy O’Keeffe in as Editor.
+John was on the Council of Macra na Feirme which had started the Irish Farmers Journal in 1948.

 The company structure allows the Irish Farmers Journal the unique opportunity to confirm its commitment to its readers by supporting agricultural development projects each year.
 Irish Farmers Journal surplus funds are always destined for re-investment into science-based information support for Irish farming.